Samuel Johnson (American educator): New American college model

-But even as his college rose, his life took a downward trend.
-He turned 60 in 1756.
-That year he lost his first grandson.
-That same year his beloved son William "Billy" died of smallpox on his ordination trip to England.
-His wife Charity died of smallpox in 1758.
-His step-daughter Anna and his student and wife's nephew Gilbert Floyd died in 1759.
-His stepson Benjamin Nicoll, his best tutor Daniel Treadwell, and his fellow Great Apostate Rev. Wetmore died in 1760.
-On June 18, 1761, he married Sarah Beach, the widow of his old friend William Beach, and his son's mother-in-law, and for a brief time he was "very happy".
-In 1762, Johnson and the board of Governors hired the Oxford-trained minister Myles Cooper, a young man recommended by the Archbishop of Canterbury, as professor of moral philosophy with the expectation that Cooper would someday succeed him.
-Johnson quickly bonded with Cooper, who "was with him as a son".
-However, on February 9, 1763, Johnson lost his second wife Sarah to smallpox, and a few weeks after, amidst an unpleasant controversy with the Board of Governors over funding his pension, "he committed the care of his affairs to Mr. Cooper", and returned to Stratford by sleigh during a snowstorm.

-Final years

-His retirement did not last long.
 In 1764, he returned to his ministry, replacing as Rector his successor at Christ Church, the Rev. Edward Winslow, who moved to Braintree, Massachusetts.
 Johnson also began working on another revision of his philosophy.
 This time Johnson wrote not a textbook but a dialogue titled Raphael, or The Genius of the English America (c.
 1764–5), which Johnson called "a Rhapsody".
-It begins with the arrival of "guardian or genius of New England" of a "beautiful countenance" who tells Arisctocles (named after Aristocles of Messene, and who represents Johnson) to "call me Raphael".
+It begins with the arrival of "guardian or genius of New England" of a "beautiful countenance" who tells Arisctocles, named after Aristocles of Messene, and who represents Johnson, to "call me Raphael".
 His son William Samuel Johnson in 1765 would represent Connecticut at the Stamp Act Congress, and the work hints at the controversies of the period; historian Joseph Ellis suggests that a disillusioned Johnson believed that "the underlying cause of the growing discontent between England and America was the breakdown of a sense of community".
 Parts of the work praise the British form of Parliamentary government, while others foreshadow the Declaration of Independence, including its core principle that, “The natural obligation to virtue is founded in the necessity that God and nature lays us under to desire and pursue our happiness.”
 By 1767, Johnson was calling the British ministers in Parliament " a pack of Courtiers, who have no Religion at all.”